This post may contain affiliate links. Please read my disclosure for more info.

 Just don’t go there if you’re on keto…

 Can you have caffeine on keto?
 Yep!
 In fact, a study reports that increased caffeine-intake is linked to an increase in ketone production.

-However, when it comes to sport and energy drinks, the sugar packed in energy drinks outweighs any potential benefit.
+However, when it comes to sport and energy drinks, the sugar packed into energy drinks outweighs any potential benefit.

 Here’s a breakdown of the carb content of some of the most common energy and sport drink brands.

 |Drink||Carbs Per Can / Bottle|

 After working out, do yourself a favor and get your caffeine from black coffee or green tea.
 Also, water is great for replacing nutrients after a workout.